aleneus/egegrouper/doc/source/index.rst

 * aleneus@gmail.com
 * `DSPLab at NArFU <http://dsplab.narfu.ru>`_ (In Russ.)

-What's new in 0.3
+What's new in 1.0
 -----------------

-* Method for extracting full examinations of group added to base_model and sqlite3_model.
+* Architecture in the import and export (TODO) part changed.
+* Importers module added.
+* Importer for JSON file implemented.
-* Unit tests for sqlite3_model added.
+* Importer for Gastroscan sqlite database added.
+(TODO)
+* Import and adding data from another storage of the same type (merging storages) are different things now.

 Requires
 --------